Sea-Snell/visdial-rl/README.md

 ``` shell
 python serve_model.py -useGPU -startFrom checkpoints/abot_sl_ep60.vd -qstartFrom checkpoints/qbot_sl_ep60.vd
 ```

+Optionally remove the `-useGPU` flag if you don't want to serve the models on a GPU.

 That's it!
 The Visual Dialogue environment should be accessible on port 5000 on localhost.